kodlian/SwiftRegexDSL/README.md

 ```

 #### Unicode
-The DSL supports pattern by unicode name, hexadecimal or property using `UnsafeUnicode`.
-Although it is considered to be unsafe as parameter are strings and not bounded for hexadecimal.
+The DSL supports pattern by Unicode name, hexadecimal or property using `UnsafeUnicode`.
+Although it is considered to be unsafe as parameters are strings and not bound for hexadecimal.

 #### Composition, Parametrisation and Custom
-SwiftRegexDSl is designed to be extensible, you compose your regex using other regex:
+SwiftRegexDSl is designed to be extensible, you compose your regex using other regexes:
 ```swift
 import SwiftRegexDSL